Rights and Responsibilities of Students

 The Academic Standards Committee

-The Academic Standards Committee is composed of faculty members who are appointed by the deputy dean.
+The Academic Standards Committee is composed of faculty members who are appointed by the deputy dean for academic programs.
 The membership of the committee is public and is disclosed upon request.
 For cases involving students in the M.B.A., M.A.M., or M.M.S. programs, that program’s assistant dean for admissions and dean of students serve as members ex officio.
 For cases involving M.B.A. for Executives students, the committee consists of the cognizant academic dean, the assistant dean for the M.B.A. for Executives program, and one ad hoc faculty member.

 The committee’s primary purpose is to review cases and to provide counsel to students in academic difficulty.
 In addition, the committee serves as a faculty committee of review for exceptions to academic rules and for proposed changes to academic rules and/or policies.